The fruits and vegetables of Provence soak up plenty of sun!il!

 The Monts de Venasque cherry

-The Vaucluse is home to the highest cherry production in France.
+The Vaucluse is home to the biggest production of cherries in France.

-The orchards are in flower in April and the first cherries arrive in May, then are found on market stalls until mid-July.
+The trees are in flower in April and the first cherries arrive in May and can be found on the market stalls until mid-July.

 The Carpentras strawberry

 Cléry, Ciflorette or Garriguette...
 The Carpentras strawberry is renowned for its gustatory qualities, due to the exceptional sunshine and ripening conditions.